HowToPest.com Logo

 General Sun Tzu said; “Know thy enemy and know yourself, in a hundred battles, you will never be defeated.”

 Identification is key to a successful ant control program.
 Is it the Pharoah ant, Carpenter ant, Odorous ant or Argentine ant that is invading?
 Remember these words: ant bait is your best friend.
 Weapons like Advion Ant Gel BaitMaxforce Ant Bait Stations or Advance 375A Granular Ant Bait can be invaluable in your war.
-Side note, for Carpenter ants, Delta Dust is also a great option.

 Step #2 – Choose Your Weapon Wisely